Cloudslab/FogBus/README.md

 results of this case study show that different FogBus settings can improve latency, energy, network and CPU usage of the computing infrastructure.

+## Introduction
+The major contributions of this work are listed as:
+ * A lightweight and simplified framework named FogBus that integrates IoT enabled systems, Fog and Cloud infrastructure and harness both edge and remote resources according to application requirements.
+ * Exploration of platform independent application execution and node-to-node interaction overcoming heterogeneity within the integrated environment.
+ * Design of a Platform-as-a-Service (PaaS) model that assists application developers, users and service providers to pursue individual interests.
+ * Development of a prototype for Sleep Apnea analysis in integrated IoT-Fog-Cloud environment.
+ * Implementation of block chain technique to ensure data integrity while transferring confidential data.
+ * Performance evaluation of FogBus in terms of latency, energy, network and CPU usage.

 ## Keywords
 Fog Computing, Edge Computing, Cloud Computing, Internet of Things(IoT), Blockchain.